csdurfee/csdurfee.github.io/content/approximately-normal.md

 Title: Approximate Normality and Continuity Corrections
 Date: 2025-06-08 10:20
 Category: statistics
+Tags: basketball, the hot hand

 (Notebooks and other code available at: [https://github.com/csdurfee/hot_hand](https://github.com/csdurfee/hot_hand).
 As usual, there is stuff in there I'm not covering here.)

 # What is "approximately normal"?
-In the last installment, I looked at game-level player data, which involve very small samples.
+In the last installment, I looked at NBA game-level player data, which involve very small samples.

 Like a lot of things in statistics, the Wald Wolfowitz test says that the number of streaks is approximately normal.
 What does that mean in practical terms?
 How approximately are we talking?